MEISTER97/AndroidProject/README.md

 # Gaming Social App

 ## Project Overview
-The project is a gaming social app where players can register and search for other players with common interests.
+This project is a gaming social app where players can register and search for other players with common interests.

 ## App Structure